ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Matplotlib:** A package for data visualization.

-**Matrices:** Plural for matric, matrices are a rectangular (tabular) array of numbers often used in mathematics, statistics, and computer science.
+**Matrices:** Plural for matrix, matrices are a rectangular (tabular) array of numbers often used in mathematics, statistics, and computer science.

 **Mean:** The average value of a set of numbers.
 Is calculated by summing all the values and dividing by the total number of values.

 **Median**: When arranged in ascending or descending order, the middle value in a set of numbers.
-Divies the data into two equal halves.
+Divides the data into two equal halves.

 **Missing Values:** Values that are absent or unknown in the dataset, requiring careful handling during the data preparation.